alindesign/audit-system/Readme.md

 It took me around 4-5 hours to complete the task.
 I've spent most of the time on building and testing the diff tool (2-3hours), while the rest of the time was allocated to optimize, research for best practices and document the project.

+Over the weekend I've been checking other possible issues and added more testing to increase code coverage.